 Get There Early

-While the parade doesn’t start until 6:00 pm, you shouldn’t wait until the last minute to get downtown.
-Your experience will go much smoother if you arrive early.
-As the day wears on, more and more streets in the area are shut down in preparation for the parade.
-Additionally, the later you wait, the more traffic you will have to fight to get in and the fewer places you will find to park.
+As the day wears on, more and more streets are shut down in preparation for the parade.
+This makes it harder to get around.
+Additionally, the later you wait, the more traffic you have to fight and the harder it becomes to find a place to park.

 Traffic and Parking

 Traffic and parking are the two biggest things that spoil people’s enjoyment of the Parade of Lights.
 But it doesn’t have to be difficult!
 You just have to know a few tricks, such as arriving early.
 Here’s some other tricks.